sarahcssiqueira/sarahcssiqueira/readme.md

-Hello, I'm Sarah, a WordPress developer from Brazil 🇧🇷
+Hello, I'm Sarah, a software engineer from Brazil 🇧🇷

 Some of my projects available at [sarahjobs.com](https://sarahjobs.com/), regularly writing articles on [dev.to/sarahcssiqueira](https://dev.to/sarahcssiqueira).
 To reach me send me a email to **sarahcosiqueira@gmail.com**